Anosov representations, strongly convex cocompact groups and weak eigenvalue gaps: Background

-Let $G$ be a semisimple Lie subgroup of $\mathsf{SL}(d, \mathbb{R})$ and $\rho:\Gamma \rightarrow G$ be a representation.
-The representation $\rho$ is called {\em semisimple} if the Zariski closure of $\rho(\Gamma)$ in $G$ is a real reductive Lie group.
-We will always fix an Euclidean norm $||\cdot||$ on the Cartan subspace $\mathfrak{a} \subset \mathfrak{g}$.
-The following result was proved by Benoist using a result of Abels-Margulis-Soifer \cite{AMS} and allows one to control the Lyapunov projection of a semisimple representation in terms of its Cartan projection.
-We refer to \cite[Theorem 4.12]{GGKW} for a proof.
+The following result was proved by Benoist using a result of Abels--Margulis--Soifer \cite{AMS} and allows one to control the Cartan projection of a semisimple representation in terms of its Lyapunov projection.
+We refer the reader to \cite[Thm.
+4.12]{GGKW} for a proof.